pegasystems/react-sdk/README.md

    * You might name it the same name as your applicaion
    * Specify "Public" for the type of client
    * Select "Authorization Code" for the Grant type
-   * Add a RedirectURI value based on the url used to access the deployed React SDK (e.g., http://localhost:3502/auth.html)
+   * Add RedirectURI values based on what was specified above: auth.html as well as ones for any non embedded scenarios you want to directly access via a url.
+For non-embedded portal scenarios, it will redirect back to that same portal page route
    * Enable the "Enable proof code for pkce" option
-   * Set the "Access token lifetime" for how long you want the logged in session to last before the token is refreshed.
+   * Set the "Access token lifetime" to the interval you want the logged in session to last before the token is silently refreshed.
+We recommend somewhere between 15 minutes (900) and at most 60 minutes (3600).
+   * Set the "Refresh token lifetime" to the interval before the user should encounter a full re-authentication challenge.
+We recommend somewhere between 18 hours (64800) and 24 hours (86400).
    * Enter the appropriate values within **sdk-config.json**

 <br>